tomduck/pandoc-eqnos/README.md

     pip show pandoc-eqnos

+As of pandoc-eqnos 1.4.2 you can also use

+    pandoc-eqnos --version

 Please be sure you have the latest version installed before reporting a bug on our [Issues tracker].